randoop/grt-testing/scripts/mutation-repro.md

 # Reproduction Instructions for Mutation Testing Script

-This document describes how to run the mutation testing script ([mutation.sh]).
+This document describes how to run the mutation testing script `mutation.sh`.
-You can also run `mutation-all.sh` to run `mutation.sh` on all the subject programs.

 ## Prerequisites

-See [mutation-prerequisites.md].
+See `mutation-prerequisites.md`.

 ## Running the mutation test script

 Parameters:
-    - `-v`: Enables verbose mode
-    - `-r`: Redirect Randoop and Major output to `results/result/mutation_output.txt`
-    - `-t`: Specifies the total time limit for Randoop to generate tests (in seconds)
-    - `-c`: Specifies the time limit for Randoop to generate tests per class (in seconds, defaults to 2s/c), mutually exclusive with `-t`
-    - `[subject project]`: The name of the subject program for which you want to generate tests and perform mutation testing.
-The name is one of the jar files in `../subject-programs/`, without ".jar".
+- `<subject-jar>`: The path to the subject program jar file.
+- `<java-src-dir>`: The path to the Java source directory used for mutation generation and analysis.
+Located in the `subject-programs/src` directory.
+- `<lib-dir>`: The directory containing additional jar files (dependencies) used during compilation (e.g., for Ant’s -lib option).

-    For example, to run the script on the `commons-lang3-3.0` project, with verbose output and output directed to a file, you would run:
+    For example, to run the script on the subject program `a4j-1.0b`:
     ```
-    ./mutation.sh -vr commons-lang3-3.0
+    ./mutation.sh a4j-1.0b ../subject-programs/src/a4j-1.0b/src/ ../subject-programs/src/a4j-1.0b/jars/
     ```

 3. **Output**:
-The script will generate Randoop's test suites in a "build/test" subdirectory.
-The result subdirectory for a specific run under 'results' also contains a copy of the test suites.
-Compiled tests and code will be stored in a "build/bin" subdirectory.
-The script will generate various mutants of the source project using Major and run these tests on those mutants.
-Each experiment can run a given number of times and a given number of seconds per class.
-Various statistics of each iteration will be logged to a file "results/info.txt".
+The script will generate Randoop's test suites in a `scripts/build/test` subdirectory.
+Compiled tests and code will be stored in `scripts/build/bin` subdirectory.
+`results/` directory contains the results of coverage and mutation analysis.
+See `results/info.txt` for a summary of coverage and mutation scores from previous runs.

 ## Randoop version